 Throughout those years her work was not only academic, but included counseling dying children and seriously injured adults, and participating in an interfaith group of families who were victims of crime.
 "The gift of the group," she says, "was to see the faith transformation of families who were struggling to heal and to forgive.
 Those blessings were 'signs of the times' of The Church in the Modern World, a church reaching beyond boundaries to those who were suffering greatly."

-Now a Professor of Human Services at Notre Dame de Namur University, Belmont, California, Sister Carol teaches classes in communications, human relations and cultural diversity.
-Most of her students are older and come to class tired after a full day's work.
-She finds that, as adults, they are searching for spirituality and meaning in life, something more than a job.
+While a Professor of Human Services at Notre Dame de Namur University, Belmont, California, Sister Carol taught classes in communications, human relations and cultural diversity.
+Most of her students were older and come to class tired after a full day's work.
+She found that, as adults, they are searching for spirituality and meaning in life, something more than a job.
 Dr. Arnell Etherington Reader, NDNU professor, knows Sister Carol's work well: "She is dignified quiet in the midst of a storm, and insightful, yet has a terrific sense of humor.
 She has an active academic life beyond the university, including publication of many articles on Viktor Frankl.
 Most of all, the students love her.
 She is so interested in what they are doing beyond the class and is most generous with her time with them."

 Sister Carol now teaches at the University of San Francisco and is writing a book.

 She is grateful—grateful for the development of her own faith and grateful to share her understanding and commitmentt o the mission of Notre Dame de Namur.